geekidharsh/predicting-harddrive-failures-using-ml/README.md

 A sample of SMART hard drives dataset can be found and downloaded at: https://www.kaggle.com/backblaze/hard-drive-test-data

 ### What are SMART systems ?
 SMART features or *S.M.A.R.T.
 (Self-Monitoring, Analysis and Reporting Technology)* is a software monitoring system for hard drives.
-It is a widely used industry practice around data center management and disk heavy resources.
 SMART generates a collection different metrics related to help evaluate the overall health of a Hard Drive.
-These metrics can be specific to a certain number of manufacturers or be more general, sometimes.

 A single metrics may not always determine the exact failure prediction but are commonly accepted to help identify any imminent failure and help handle the backup and restore, in time.